 I posted this for the Bloody Valentine blog hop and thought it might suit us here as well:

 Nicolai and Elena Ceaușescu – two of the wackiest Communist dictators of the Cold War era (and I don’t use the term “wacky” lightly) – were executed on Christmas day, 1989.
-And to the…Continue
+And to the bitter end, they were madly in love.

 Recently, I started a discussion here on Crimespace.
 I posed this question: Is there a place for humor in a hard-boiled thriller/noir?
-The answers I got were mixed, but there was a hesitancy that trended towards “No.” One Crimespacer quoted Otto Penzler – “Noir requires a sense of bleakness and despair, and characters so…Continue
+The answers I got were mixed, but there was a hesitancy that trended towards “No.” One Crimespacer quoted Otto Penzler – “Noir requires a sense of bleakness and despair, and characters so flawed, their failure is in their DNA.”

 In Prague, I lived in a building a lot like the one(s) in this photo from The Third Man.
 Not enough light; the faucets barely worked; there was a weird film poster of “Nanuk of the North” left behind by the previous tenant.
 And I mean weird.
-Like a cockamamie merger of Eskimo soft-porn and man and dog buddy…Continue
+Like a cockamamie merger of Eskimo soft-porn and man and dog buddy adventure.
+But I loved that place, and it still gives me…Continue

 Added by Victoria Dougherty on January 24, 2013 at 8:31am — No Comments

 If you’re here and reading this, you probably have a thing for noir.
 I know I do.
 I love its style – the tipped fedoras, the fitted clothes.
 I love that a cigarette is more than a prop – it’s treated like a piece of jewelry.

-But in the few short years after the end of the WWII, when cool was being…Continue
+But in the few short years after the end of the WWII, when cool was being codified, Hitchcock's blondes were running amok, and French noir was…Continue

 Added by Victoria Dougherty on December 5, 2012 at 4:26am — No Comments